Google Pixel 2 review (updated): Pixel 2 still great, but a Pixel 3 could be out in a few months.

 Pixel 2 pricing and sale date

-The phone is available through Verizon, the Google Store, Project Fi and Best Buy.
-The Pixel 2 comes in three colors: Kinda Blue, Just Black and Clearly White, and costs $649 (64GB) and $749 (128GB).
+The phone is available through the Google Store, EE and Carphone Warehouse.
+The Pixel 2 comes in three colors: Kinda Blue, Just Black and Clearly White, and costs £629 (64GB) and £729 (128GB).

 Google Pixel 2, Pixel 2 XL pricing